Soft-hard factorization of heavy-quark transport in QCD matter at finite chemical potential: Formalism

 The energy loss per unit path length for a heavy quark is given by

 where $v$ is the velocity of the heavy quark and $d\Gamma/d^3\vec{q}$ is the differential scattering rate with respect to the three-momentum transfer $\vec{q}$ and energy transfer $\omega$.
-Within the soft-hard factorization model (SHFM), the total energy loss is obtained by substituting Eq.~(\ref{eq:Gamma_Total}) into Eq.~(\ref{eq:ELoss_Def}),
+Within the SHFM, the total energy loss is obtained by substituting Eq.~(\ref{eq:Gamma_Total}) into Eq.~(\ref{eq:ELoss_Def}),

 The interactions between heavy quarks (HQs) and the medium partons are also encoded into the momentum diffusion coefficients: